qmk/qmk_firmware/keyboards/crkbd/keymaps/bcat/readme.md

 ([KLE](http://www.keyboard-layout-editor.com/#/gists/77e7572e077b36a23eb2086017e16fee))

 * Media keys are centered around the ESDF cluster, just like I arrange them on row-staggered keyboards.
-(It's even more sensible on with columnar stagger.)
+(It's even more sensible with columnar stagger.)

-* The navigation and Enter keys are replaced by RGB controls.
+* The navigation keys are replaced by RGB controls.
 Again, this mirrors the positioning I use on my row-staggered keyboards.

 * Finally, reset keys live at the top-left corner of the right half where it's reasonably hard to press them by accident.